 Recovery and Management of Roundworms

 Breeders can reduce the risk of transmission of roundworms from queens to kittens by treating queens with appropriate medication (a single dose of emodepside/praziquantel spot-on) during the final week of pregnancy.
-Treat kittens with the medication your veterinarian recommends at 3, 5, 7, and 9 weeks old, and monthly after that until they 6 six months old.
+Treat kittens with the medication your veterinarian recommends at 3, 5, 7, and 9 weeks old, and monthly after that until they’re 6 six months old.
 Treating the mother at the same time will help lower the risk of infection.

 Preventing roundworms in cats is as simple as keeping them up to date on parasite control.
 Many heartworm preventatives already contain medications that prevent and treat roundworms.
 If your cat’s heartworm preventative contains milbemycin, milbemycin/praziquantel, selamectin, or moxidectin/imidacloprid, your cat is already on a roundworm preventative.

 Talk to your veterinarian about the appropriate frequency for roundworm prevention in adult cats.
 Even indoor cats can encounter roundworms in their environment, primarily if they hunt.
-Reducing parasite loads in pets lowers the risk of contagion.

 Is There a Vaccine for Roundworms?